 Presented Research Papers in various National and International Conferences.
 Published Reasearch Papers in International Refereed Journals.
 Advanced expertise in AutoLISP programming.
 Worked on various industrial projects in India and Canada.

 During Ph.D. research at University of Guelph, he proposed a new theory called the ‘Critical Point Theory.’
 Winner of NSERC, the highest scholarship awarded by the Canadian Government for outstanding Ph.D. students.
 He is the first Indian student to win this prestigious scholarship in engineering at University of Guelph.
 He also won the Graduate Scholarship for entering Ph.D. students at University of Guelph.

 Completed the course work with 80% marks.
 Invented an Advanced Frying Oil Quality Sensor System.
 Elected to the post of Social Director of Graduate Engineering Society at Guelph.
 He was also an elected office bearer at the Malayali Engineering Graduates Association in Toronto.

 After completing 2 years of full time study and after finishing the entire theoretical work at University of Guelph, his doctoral program came to an abrupt end, due to lack of research funding.
-The only remaining option in such situation is to submit the theoretical work to an open university.
+The only remaining option in such situation was to submit the theoretical work to an open university.
 So, he submitted the thesis to the Open International University at Colombo which awarded the Ph.D.
 This theoretical work has been published as a book titled ‘Critical Point Theory’ for experts’ scrutiny and defense.
 He is still looking for research funds to conduct experiments to verify his theory.

 Winner of 3 prizes in Calicut University Arts Festival in Elocution and Drama.
 He held the Rare Distinction of winning Elocution Competitions in 3 different languages, English, Malayalam and Hindi at the State Level and University level Competitions.
 Winner of the Best Debater Award.